Ahmed9190/webrtc_voice_sendin_ha/webrtc_backend/README.md

 1. Make sure you have Docker and Docker Compose installed
 2. Navigate to the root directory of the project
-3. Run `docker-compose up -d` to start all services
+3. Run `docker compose up -d` to start all services

 ## Usage